hzz0024/hzz0024.github.io/_posts/2020/2020-06-04-fst_permutation.markdown

 |    CH      | 520698396| 243239       |
 |    REF     | 545117898| 188681       |

+Here the SNP number should be same, in my next round test I will remove the minInd settings to keep the SNP number same as the snplist

+Step 3 Perform the LD pruning using ngsLD tool

-Step 3 Perform permutation test by randomly drawing individauls from two populations and obtain a neutral dataset of Fst.
+Step 4 Perform permutation test by randomly drawing individauls from two populations and obtain a neutral dataset of Fst.
 A python script is developed for individual shuffle.
 The script is designed to ensure that each redraw has a equal number of samples from each population.

 ```sh
 # write script for angsd run